chrisfleig91/cordova-plugin-cf-accountmanager/README.md

 # cordova-plugin-cf-accountmanager

-This cordova plugin enables you to use Android Account Manager and iOS Keychain to manage accounts of one user and share with other applications of the same company (e.g google apps like gmail, youtube, etc).
+This cordova plugin enables you to use Android Account Manager to manage accounts of one user and share with other applications of the same company (e.g google apps like gmail, youtube, etc).

 It's possible to moddify this plugins to allow multiple accounts.